python/cpython/Doc/library/ssl.rst

 :meth:`SSLContext.load_cert_chain`.

-By contrast, if you create the SSL context by calling the :class:`SSLContext` constructor yourself, it will not have certificate validation enabled by default.
+By contrast, if you create the SSL context by calling the :class:`SSLContext` constructor yourself, it will not have certificate validation nor hostname checking enabled by default.
 If you do so, please read the paragraphs below to achieve a good security level.

 Manual settings
 ^^^^^^^^^^^^^^^